Ada-Developers-Academy/ada-build/lessons/07-environment-setup/notes/installfest.md

 ## Detailed Instructions

-### OS X _El Capitan_ or _Yosemite_
+### OS X _El Capitan_ or _Sierra_
 _OS X_ is the name of the operating system found on Apple computers.
 Apple likes to give the versions of their operating systems odd names.
 They used to be big cats (Cheetah, Puma, Jaguar, Panther, Tiger, Leopard, Snow Leopard, Lion, and Mountain Lion).
 Now it's...
 I don't even know.
-Anyway, the two most recent versions are _Yosemite_ and _El Capitan_.
+Anyway, the two most recent versions are _Sierra_ and _El Capitan_.
 For Ada, your computer must be running one of these two versions of _OS X_, with preference given to _El Capitan_.

 To check your version of OS X, click the Apple icon at the far left edge of toolbar at the top of the screen.
 From there, choose _About This Mac_.
 That'll open a window with lots and lots of information about your computer.
 Right at the top, in big type, is the current version of _OS X_.